openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If `client_id` is a HTTPS URL, `client_id` is resolved to obtain all Client metadata from an Entity Statement as defined in [@!OpenID.Federation].

-If `client_id` is a Decentralized Identifier, the public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the `registration` (or `registration_uri`) parameter.
+If `client_id` is a Decentralized Identifier, the public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the `client_metadata` (or `client_metadata_uri`) parameter.

-Note: discuss if we want to modify the name of the parameter `registration`.
+Note: discuss if we want to modify the name of the parameter `client_metadata`.
 Note: move sections on the metadata resolution here.

 ### Client Registration Error Response